Throw Builder Class¶

 dependencies between games.
 This means that a general-purpose class like Outcome

-can’t depend on a game-specific class like Throw
+can’t depend on a game-specific class like Throw.
+A general-purpose class

 Additional Classes.
 To break the dependency between a general-purposes class